oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

    - For more information on the Oracle WebLogic Server 12cR2 Generic Full Distribution, see [WebLogic Server 12.2.1.3 Documentation](http://docs.oracle.com/middleware/12213/wls/index.html).

 ## Samples for Oracle WebLogic Server domain creation
 To give users an idea of how to create a WebLogic domain and cluster from a custom Dockerfile which extends the WebLogic Server install image, we provide a few samples for 12c versions of the developer distribution.
-For an example, please take a look at the `12213-domain` sample.
+For an example, look at the `12213-domain` sample.

 ## Copyright
 Copyright (c) 2014-2018 Oracle and/or its affiliates.
 All rights reserved.